minetest/minetest/README.md

     git clone --depth 1 https://github.com/minetest/minetest_game.git games/minetest_game

-Download Minetest specific Irrlicht fork named IrrlichtMt.
-If the folder is available it will be used to satisfy the IrrlichtMt dependency:
+Download IrrlichtMt to `lib/irrlichtmt`, it will be used to satisfy the IrrlichtMt dependency that way:

     git clone --depth 1 https://github.com/minetest/irrlicht.git lib/irrlichtmt